weidagang/callbackless-js/README.md

 var assertEquals$ = cbs_testing.assertEquals$;
 ```

-**Test Case 1**

-This test case reads 2 text files asynchronously, converts the contents of the first file to upper case, then concatenates it with the contents of the second file.
+**Test Case 1** - reads 2 text files asynchronously, converts the contents of the first file to upper case, then concatenates it with the contents of the second file.
 At runtime, there're 2 async file reading operations, but you see no callbacks.

 ```javascript
 function testFilePromise_functor() {